jd0x/docs/manual/production-cluster/reference-clusters-yaml.rst

 Structure
 ---------

-The ``clusters.yaml`` file is a YAML file containing your clusters' information.
+The ``clusters.yaml`` file is a YAML file containing information about your clusters.

 It contains the alias as well as the infra spec for the cluster.